GAURAV7749/Spotify_Data_Analysis_SQL/README.md

 These tables were queried using SQL to perform various data analysis operations such as aggregation, joins, filtering, sorting, and ranking to extract business insights from the music data.

+## 🔍 Exploring the Dataset

+After setting up the database in MySQL Workbench, the initial step was to explore and understand the structure of each table.
+Using SQL queries like SELECT * FROM table_name LIMIT 5;, I previewed the contents of key tables to get a sense of the data available for analysis.

+This exploratory phase involved:

+- Reviewing column names, data types, and sample values

+- Identifying primary and foreign key relationships between tables

+- Understanding the volume and variety of data in each table

+- Checking for any missing or duplicate values

+- Mapping out how tables such as track, artist, genre, invoice, and customer are interconnected for future joins

+This step helped me plan relevant queries and design a structured approach to uncover meaningful insights from the dataset.